dmbdesignpdx/grouped-svg-sprite/README.md

 ## Futher Reading:
 ## Making Your Grouped SVG Sprite Clickable

 So, if you're trying to use the Grouped SVG Sprite as a clickable icon, you may quickly realize that you can't actually click on it.
-What's happening is that a nested document is created inside the object, which is normal behavior for an object containing an SVG.
-So when you mouse over an this object, you are basically escaping the main document and hovering over into this mini document.
+What's happening is that the object element creates a nested document inside itself, which is normal behavior for an object containing an SVG.
+So when you mouse over this object, you are basically escaping the main document and hovering into this newly created mini document.

 Have no fear, you can set up your Grouped SVG Sprite to handle this problem!